oumaoumag/artcrate/README.md

 # 🎨 ArtCrate - NFT Platform with Creator Rewards

-A production-ready decentralized NFT platform built on Lisk Sepolia where creators earn tokens when users mint their NFTs.
+A Decentralized NFT platform built on Lisk Sepolia where creators earn tokens when users mint their NFTs.
 Built with modern Web3 technologies and best practices.

 ## 🚀 Live Deployment